ryanmansfield/cinemakers-task-manager/README.md

-Rails app to run bundle install
+Rails app with React front end.

-yarn add
+Bundle install

+To add to package.json Yarn add